phuocmanh8701/FakeCommitGithub/README.md

 - Added fake commit commit 0 of 2025-01-22 with count 1 with 1 commits
 - Added fake commit commit 1 of 2025-01-22 with count 1 with 1 commits
 - Added fake commit commit 0 of 2025-01-16 with count 2 with 2 commits
+- Added fake commit commit 1 of 2025-01-16 with count 2 with 2 commits